Why I chose the prevention of HCC

-On behalf of the Organizing Committee, it gives us great pleasure to invite you to the 23rd Asian Pacific Association for the Study of the Liver Single Topic Conference (APASL STC), which will be held on April 10-12, 2017 in Nagasaki, Japan.
+On behalf of the Organizing Committee, it gives us great pleasure to invite you to Asian Pacific Association for the Study of the Liver Single Topic Conference (APASL STC), which will be held on April 10-12, 2017 in Nagasaki, Japan.
 We are delighted to welcome you to the beautiful, exotic city of Nagasaki in Kyushu Island of Japan.

 Under the theme of “Prevention of HCC Development”, the conference the conference program will present high-quality content based on up-to-date information and cutting edge lectures by eminent researchers, in order to reconfirm the achievement of better basic and clinical practice in the field of Prevention of HCC Development.